 Is there some truth to the statement that meat kills?

 But let’s see if we can actually get something useful from this.
 When looking at the raw data, you can see that one data point really stands out, and it certainly is not meat versus vegetable protein.
 The data point that really drives the results is the processed meats.
-There seems to be a huge disadvantage to eating processed meat.
+There seems to be a bigger disadvantage to eating processed meat.
 Does that make sense?
 Sure.

 So here’s the real lesson from this study.